Herbalism 101 | Herbal Indications A-C

 Valerian (Valeriana officinalis)

-Historically valerian has been used to treat menstrual pain, rheumatic pain, intestinal colic, and migraines.
-Valerian works with the nervous system relaxing tension in the body.
-While also reducing the sensation of pain.
+Historically, valerian has been used to treat menstrual pain, rheumatic pain, intestinal colic, and migraines.
+Valerian works with the nervous system to relax tension in the body while also reducing the sensation of pain.

 Kava Kava (Piper methysticum)